Lindfield Rugby Club: History

 Lindfield remained in first division for most of the next five decades, being relegated once for the 1987 season before returning to the top level for another eight seasons until 1995.
 The club then spent most of the next twenty years in lower divisions, aside from two seasons in first division for 2009 and 2010.
 Lindfield finally secured promotion to the top level again for 2016, but the club was found to have breached amateur status a few weeks before the end of the season and was prohibited from playing for the remainder of the year before being relegated to second division for 2017.

 International players

 The first Lindfield player to be selected for Australia in international rugby was Bruce Taafe in 1969.
-More recently, players including Wallabies Stirling Mortlock, Andrew Blades, and Cameron Blades and Canadian international Evan Olmstead have been Lindfield club members.
+More recently, players including Wallabies Stirling Mortlock, Andrew Blades, and Cameron Blades,Canadian international Evan Olmstead and Italian international Daniel Costa (109 Tests) have been Lindfield club members.